RifatBinBaccu9/RifatBinBaccu9/README.md

 A full time web developer
  🏠 Living: Khulna, bangladash.
 ## 💫 About Me
-Fullstack web developer with a solid foundation in web development technologies, including PHP (Laravel), JavaScript(React.js), HTML/CSS(Tailwindcss/Bootstrap), MySql.
+Fullstack web developer with a solid foundation in web development technologies.
 Passionate about problem-solving and continuously expanding technical skills.
 Adept at applying the right tools to the right tasks and solving issues with patience and perseverance.

 **RifatBinBaccu9/RifatBinBaccu9**